 - Sift together flour, cocoa powders, baking soda, baking powder and salt in large bowl.

 Add eggs and sugar in a mixing bowl of the stand mixer and beat well.
-Now add buttermilk, coffee, oil and vanilla; beat on medium speed of mixer 2 minutes (Batter will be thin).
+Now add buttermilk, coffee, oil and vanilla; mix well.
+Add the sifted flour mix and beat on medium speed of mixer till well combined.
+Batter will be thin.
 Pour batter evenly into prepared pan.